Whether it's your first house or your next home, I'll walk you through the process. E-mail me at EdKarazin@remax.net .

 • Obtain title insurance policy

-• Advise you - the escrow agent must stay at a fair, third-party status
+• Offer advice - the escrow agent has to remain an impartial, third-party status

 Mortgage Escrow Account